Gender impact assessments

 Workplace gender audits must be based on data available as at 30 June in a GEAP reporting year.

 For the first audit, this means workforce data should be captured on 30 June 2021.
-This data capture can occur on a date following 30 June.

 Employee experience data should be collected in the period from April-June 2021 if possible.